olleholmgren/mildew-detection/README.md

 * Summary
   * Powdery mildew, caused by Podosphaera clandestina, affects cherry trees, leading to white powdery spots on leaves and stems, especially on lower leaves.
 It thrives in high humidity and moderate temperatures, causing significant damage to plants and reducing harvests.

 * Business requirements:
   * The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.

   * The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

 #### Page 2: Leaf Visualizer

-* Business requirement 1
+* Business requirement 1:

-  * The client is interested in being able to visually differentiate a leaf with powdery mildew from a healthy leaf.
+  * The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.

 * Three checkboxes with the options:
   * Difference between average and variability image
   * Differences between average powdery mildew and average healthy leaves
   * Image Montage
-    *
-	* Checkbox 2 - Difference between average healthy and infected leaves
-	* Checkbox 3 - Image Montage

 #### Page 3: Mildew Detection

-* Business requirement 2
+* Business requirement 2:

   * The client is interested in conducting a study to visually differentiate if a given leaf is containing mildew or not.

+  * Text paragraph and a link to Kaggle where the dataset is downloaded from

   * A file uploader widget designed for uploading images of leaves.
 Once the user uploads an image, the interface will promptly display the uploaded image along with a statement predicting the health status of the leaf, specifying whether it is healthy or not.